Karrah Herring: Career

 For a decade, Herring worked at the University of Notre Dame.
 She was the Director of Public Affairs in the Office of Public Affairs and Communications at the university.
 Then prior to this role, she was the Director of the Office of Institutional Equity and Title IX Coordinator.
 As the Director of the Office of Institutional Equity and Title IX Coordinator, Herring oversaw workplace compliance with federal and state laws.
 This included Title IX, Title VII, ADA, EEO, and affirmative action.

 In November 2020, Governor Eric Holcomb appointed Herring as Indiana's first Chief Equity, Inclusion and Opportunity Officer.
 This position was created after Holcomb announced in an address to the state in August 2020 actions that would be taken to "reduce racial inequity in the Hoosier State".

-In her first year in the newly created position, Herring was stated to have "engaged with more than 200 stakeholders" from around the state which included businesses, government agencies, higher education, non-for-profits, and faith communities.

-Most notably, her office created the state's first Equity Data Portal.
-This portal was a resource that Hoosiers could use to track equity throughout the state of Indiana as it related to Health, Public Safety, Social Services, Education, and Workforce.
-It was meant to reveal shortcomings across the state.

-Under her leadership the state's Office of the CEIOO oversaw the Pathway to Purpose initiative, the Next Level TEAMS training program, and the Employee and Friends Resource Groups (EFRGs), the Elevating Hoosier Businesses campaign.

-In partnership with the Small Business Development Center, the Office of the CEIOO published 4 SBDC Quarterly Impact Reports: Q1 2023, Q4 2022, Q3 2022, and Q2 2022.

-Then in 2023, the Office of CEIOO created three Regional Impact Reports that focused on North, Central, and Southern parts of Indiana.

 It was in January 2025, that incoming Governor Mike Braun signed a series of 9 executive orders.
 One of those executive orders eliminated diversity, equity, and inclusion (DEI) in state government.
 This executive order shuttered the state's Office of CEIOO and removed Herring's position from the governor of Indiana's cabinet, along with four other employees.

-Since 2015, Herring has owned and operated Lucy Mina Consulting.